programmerjake/libre-soc-wiki/simple_v_extension/sv_prefix_proposal.rst

 Note: when VLtyp is all zeros, neither VL nor MVL are changed.

-Just as in the VLIW format, when bit 11 of VLtyp is zero:
+Just as in the VBLOCK format, when bit 11 of VLtyp is zero:

 * if vlt is zero, bits 1 to 5 specify the VLEN as a 5 bit immediate (offset by 1: 0b00000 represents VL=1, 0b00001 represents VL=2 etc.)